AttilaVural/AttilaVural.github.io/Hetzner_new_server.md

 > jekyll new my-awesome-site

+> cd my-awesome-site

+Add "#" to the beginning of the line that starts with gem "jekyll" to comment out this line.

+Add the github-pages gem by editing the line starting with # gem "github-pages".
+Change this line to:

+> gem "github-pages", "~> GITHUB-PAGES-VERSION", group: :jekyll_plugins

+Replace GITHUB-PAGES-VERSION with the latest supported version of the github-pages gem.
+You can find this version here: "Dependency versions."

+From the command line, run:

+> bundle install.

 Now to export it to you local PC, open a local CMD session and type:

 > scp -r root@5.75.230.166:/root/my-awesome-site -r "C:\Users\ATVQ\OneDrive - Novo Nordisk\Desktop"